CapTrack: Multifaceted Evaluation of Forgetting in LLM Post-Training: Acknowledgements

 \section{Acknowledgements}

 We thank our colleagues Nabeel Seedat, Shengzhuang Chen, and Andrew Bean for helpful discussions and feedback.
 Lukas Thede thanks the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for support.
+We are grateful for the support of the Carl Zeiss Foundation, project ”Certification and Foundations of Safe Machine Learning Systems in Healthcare”.
 This work was partially funded by the ERC (853489 - DEXIM) and the Alfried Krupp von Bohlen und Halbach Foundation, which we thank for their generous support.